2018-2019 Site Placements

 St. James’s Episcopal Church in Cambridge, Massachusetts launched its Helping Hand Food Pantry as a congregational all-volunteer ministry in the early 1980’s in the parish hall.
 Between 1980 and 2010, the ministry grew until it had a congregational oversight Board, a paid part-time Director and a budget for food from the Greater Boston Food Bank to distribute three days a week to up to 100 families.
 It is the only food pantry in North Cambridge.
 Our clients – we call them guests – come primarily from the housing projects immediately surrounding the Pantry, though some come from farther away.
 They are largely immigrants, many speaking Spanish, Russian, Arabic or Creole as their first language.
 A proportion of them are elderly or disabled and many are families – some of them single-parent families – with children.
 Some struggle with mental illness or a dual diagnosis of addiction and mental illness.
 Because we have operated in direct-service mode, the only members of our guest community who work in our organization are a handful of volunteers who become dedicated to the welfare of our guests and valued members of our team, and who, in some cases, have gone on to remunerative employment partly on the strength of skills they learned working at Helping Hand Food Pantry.

-The Life Together fellow in 2017-2018 is helping the Episcopal congregation of St. James’s Cambridge review its approach to the problem of food insecurity, to decide whether to resume its three-day-a-week, direct-service food pantry when it moves into its new Parish House late in 2018, or to identify a different approach that would be a more productive and effective use of our resources, more inviting to community partners outside the congregation, and more empowering to those who experience food insecurity.
+The Life Together fellow is helping the Episcopal congregation of St. James’s Cambridge review its approach to the problem of food insecurity, to decide whether to resume its three-day-a-week, direct-service food pantry when it moves into its new Parish House, or to identify a different approach that would be a more productive and effective use of our resources, more inviting to community partners outside the congregation, and more empowering to those who experience food insecurity.
 The fellow is also gathering, forming and training a team of St. James’s members to identify the approach, set the goals for, and lead our next chapter of food ministry in the new parish house.
 The fellow also participates in the worship and fellowship life of the congregation and, with the supervising Rector, does regular weekly practical and spiritual reflection.

 Throughout its more than 100 years of existence St. Mary’s has been a neighborhood church where most of its members live in the neighborhood.
 St. Mary’s is a community centered very much around food.
 We have Eucharist services twice a week and after each service we gather for a full meal and important time of fellowship.
 We also operate a food pantry out of our parish hall, and as many of our members put it, St. Mary’s is a place where you’ll never leave hungry.
 Our purpose is to engage in our faith in ways that addresses the physical, emotional and spiritual hunger that exists in our neighborhood.
 Our current membership is largely Afro-Caribbean, and we celebrate a “family” approach to worship, ministry and life together.
 We are a community that celebrates its youth, engaging them in the steel band, youth programs, Church School, youth group and throughout our worship and service life.
 Situated in the heart of Upham’s Corner, we are in the midst of Dorchester’s most significant urban center with many local businesses, community organizations, schools and the Strand Theatre all two blocks away.
 It remains a residential neighborhood as well, with long-time and new homeowners sharing the neighborhood with renters and people in subsidized housing.